laziest-coder/go-udp-server/README.md

-## About the service
+## About the repository

-`Courier Location Tracker` is a very simple service that starts UDP server on port written in `.env` file.
-It receives data in raw bytes that has a certain structure in json, decodes it and inserts data to table `ex24_drivers_location`.
+This repository is about a very simple service that starts UDP server on port written in `.env` file.
+It receives raw data in bytes that has a certain structure in json, decodes it and inserts data to an example table `couriers_location`.
-Other details can be found in [ClickUp Docs](https://app.clickup.com/3609340/v/dc/3e4qw-1174/3e4qw-14663).

 ## How to start the service